smiritykaushik/smiritykaushik.github.io/_pages/about.md

 ---
  Thank you for visiting my page.
 If you find my work interesting, feel free to reach out.
 I am always happy to connect and chat more :)

-<b>I am graduating this summer and on the job market seeking research-oriented roles in computer science, information science, tech policy or related fields.</b>
+<b>I am a postdoctoral research associate at the George Washington University, Dept. of Computer Science.
+I am very fortunate to work with Dr. Adam Aviv and the amazing lab members in the GW-Usable Security and Privacy <a  href="https://gwusec.seas.gwu.edu">(GWUSEC) lab</a>. </b>

- I am a fifth year PhD candidate (ABD) in the School of Information Sciences, at the University of Illinois Urbana Champaign, advised by <a  href="http://yangwang.ischool.illinois.edu/">Dr. Yang Wang </a> and <a href="https://madelynsanfilippo.com/">Dr. Madelyn Sanfilippo</a>.
-I also work closely with <a href="https://yixinzou.github.io">Dr. Yixin Zou</a> at the Max Planck Institute for Security and Privacy (MPI-SP) in Bochum, Germany.
+ I graduated with a Ph.D. in Information Sciences in August 2025 from the School of Information Sciences, at the University of Illinois Urbana Champaign, advised by <a  href="http://yangwang.ischool.illinois.edu/">Dr. Yang Wang </a> and <a href="https://madelynsanfilippo.com/">Dr. Madelyn Sanfilippo</a>.
+During this time I also worked closely with <a href="https://yixinzou.github.io">Dr. Yixin Zou</a> at the Max Planck Institute for Security and Privacy (MPI-SP) in Bochum, Germany.
 Previously, I had a wonderful opportunity to work as a research intern at the MPI-SP, for the Spring and Summer 2024, and Summer 2023.
 My research lies at the intersection of human-computer interaction, user privacy and security, and tech policy.
-I use both qualitative and quantitative methods to answer the question: <i>How can we ensure that people’s experiences with emerging technologies are safe, trustworthy, and empowering?</i> I have worked in five broad areas of research:
+I use both qualitative and quantitative methods to answer the question: <i>How can we ensure that people’s experiences with emerging technologies are safe, trustworthy, and empowering?</i> I am interested in multiple research topics in human-centered security and privacy:

-* Digital Trust and Safety
-* AI Governance
+* Global Perspectives of AI
+* Accessibility Computing (Privacy and Security)
+* Technology and Sociocultural norms
+* Online Safety and Scams
 * Privacy and Security for Majority World
-* Accessibility Computing (Privacy and Security)
-* Internet of Things (IoT) Privacy and Governance

 Read more about my research interests <a href="https://smiritykaushik.github.io/markdown/"> here</a>.